Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-1/README.md

         break
     }
 ```
-- The Key to a loop is the conditional test.
-- Conditional test either comes out as a boolean value, true or false.
+- Conditional test comes out as a boolean value, true or false.
 ```java
     // condition is going to check the 'truthness' of `christianIsAwesome`
     // if it's true the block gets ran otherwise it doesn't.